NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/PDS-RelatedPerson/Home/Analysis/Use-Case-Match-Parents-on-General-Register-Office-GRO-Civil-Birth-Registration.page.md

               <li>A search against the mother data is completed.</li>
               <li>A search against the second parent data is completed.</li>
               <li>Matched parents are persisted as RelatedPersons in the Related Person Network.</li>
+              <li>Provenance resource is created for the relationship in the Related Person Network</li>
             </ol>
           </li>
           <li>Provenance indicates the source of the data.</li>